alshell7/vokaturi-android/README.md

 ### Analyze asynchronously

-You can use async method to anayze for emotions on a background thread.
+You can use async method to analyze for emotions on a background thread.
 But only if you wish to handle voice recording by yourself, or want to voluntarily process any audio file to extract emotions.

 ```java
 vokaturiApi.AnalyzeForEmotionsAsync(MainActivity.this, fileName, new VokaturiAsyncResult()